-Under 'Relevant Work Experience' the applicant can clarify which career breaks they have taken.
+Under the 'Relevant Work Experience' tab in the application, the applicant can clarify which career breaks they have taken.

-A potential applicant had their PhD graduation in July 2018, which is within the eligibility bracket.
-However, the date on their graduation certificate is 21st May 2018; the date on which they defended their PhD (10 days outside the eligibility bracket).
+A potential applicant had their PhD graduation in July 2019, which is within the eligibility bracket.
+However, the date on their graduation certificate is 21st May 2019; the date on which they defended their PhD (10 days outside the eligibility bracket).
 Can you please confirm if this person can still apply to the call, or does this disqualify them?